What is Katanuma? | A highly acidic lake in Naruko Onsen where even fish cannot live [Miyagi Prefecture]

 Currently, you can drive to the lakeside and a walking path has been built, but you should avoid directly touching or entering the lake water.
 Also, the area is affected by volcanic gases, so you need to be careful when staying there for long periods of time or in bad weather

-Katanuma is a precious place where you can experience the mysteries of nature, combining beauty and harshness.
+Lake Katanumais a precious place where you can experience the mystery of nature, which combines beauty and harshness.
 Its unique environment teaches us about the geological dynamism of Japan, a country with many volcanoes.

 Katanuma <Information>